Mas (restaurant): Restaurant

 Mas had old wood beams, stone pillars, and a sandstone bar.
 The atmosphere was romantic and intimate.
 Diners' attire ranged from jeans and T-shirts to suits.
 The restaurant can seat 55 diners.

 An early morning fire broke out at Mas in June 2016, forcing Zamarra to close for renovations.
 After undergoing extensive repairs, and after taking the time to renovate the dining area, Mas was reopened on July 1, 2017.
 However, Zamarra and business partner Eric Blinderman decided to close Mas after June 30, 2018 due to lack of long-term profitability.

 Reviews

 In 2004, journalist Frank Bruni gave Mas one star, and wrote for The New York Times that it was: "an earnest, tasteful restaurant" that "nicely splits the difference between fussy and unfussy".
 In 2008, he gave it two stars.

-In 2013, Zagats gave Mas a food rating of 28, and a decor rating of 25, rating it the eighth-best restaurant in New York City.
+In 2013, Zagat gave Mas a food rating of 28, and a decor rating of 25, rating it the eighth-best restaurant in New York City.
 The food rating was the second-highest for a New American restaurant in New York City, and the second-highest for a West Village restaurant.